Design is not decoration: why brand systems are the most misunderstood asset in business

 3. Flexibility is the new consistency

-5. The internal impact no one talks about
+5. The internal impact we rarely talk about

 6. Designing for longevity, not trends

-A logo at the top of a slide.
+• A logo sits neatly at the top of a slide.

-A color palette in the footer of a website.
+• A color palette quietly anchors the footer of a website.

-A typeface choice that someone defends once a year.
+• A typeface gets dusted off and defended once a year.

-Let’s talk about why brand design systems matter more now than ever.
+So why do brand design systems matter more now than ever?

 The myth of the “finished” brand

-There’s a dangerous belief in business that brand is something you complete.
+There’s a persistent belief in business that brand is something you complete.

 You refresh it.